 A few times throughout Chapters 3 and 4, there are billboards for a weapon called the Diablo.
 The Diablo is a real firearm, a personal defense weapon based off an AR-15 made by Primary Weapons Systems.
 Throughout parts of the campaign, Jacobs can snag Diablo SMGs (featured in the second image here) from fallen soldiers and use them.
-I could go into a tangent about how gross firearm sponsorship in first-person shooters are, but that’s a topic for another time.
+I could go into a tangent about how gross actual firearm manufacturers advertising their weapons in modern first-person shooters are, but that’s a topic for another time.
 At least it’s not nearly as blatant as Modern Warfare 3 sponsoring Remington firearms.

 So why is it the worst?
 Well, up to this point, barring the Diablo firearms, none of the brands had been called out by name in-game or by any character.
 That changes at the middle of Chapter 4.
 Jacobs and Connor have to cut through a White Castle to eventually get closer to a border wall separating our heroes from escape.
 The objective mentions the restaurant.
-Connor mentions the restaurant by name.
+Connor, the main military dude you hang out with throughout the campaign, directly mentions the restaurant by name.

 My memory had been so fuzzy about Homefront that I honestly thought they mentioned Hooters by name, but nope, it was White Castle.
 Connor and Jacobs cut through a random White Castle to a section where Jacobs kicks down a door – the only door the player gets to open, whereas other doors/obstacles require an NPC to open first.
 Having to squeeze in a mention of a mediocre restaurant to make progress just feels absolutely disgusting.